cfantasia/CMGWPrimeGroup/doc/README.txt

 It will:

-o Setup a new working area (Default name: V395, release:
+o Setup a new working area (Default name: V405, release:
-CMSSW_4_2_8_patch7)
+CMSSW_5_3_7_patch4)

 o Check out the UserCode/CMGWPrimeGroup package (default version:
-V00-03-90)
+V00-04-05)

 o Check out the recommended versions of DataFormats/PatCandidates, PhysicsTools/PatAlgos, PhysicsTools/Utilities, RecoLuminosity/LumiDB and
-UserCode/SHarper/HEEPAnalyzer

-o Hack the content of PAT Muon collections in order to include the dedicated high-pt reconstructors (DYT, cocktail, etc)
+UserCode/SHarper/HEEPAnalyzer, etc

 o Compile the code

-o Copy example config file for producing PAT-tuple to the top directory.

 (2) You can now modify the parameters in configuration file, change the location of the input file and run.